 If you push on the back of the fence, you’ll feel a bit of give.
 However, that’s the case with even the best fences.
 If everything’s aligned correctly, it shouldn’t take much pressure to slide your material evenly along the fence.
 One improvement would be to make the front crossbar of the fence a bit wider to offer even more stability.

 To open up the table you swing open the tab located under the 6-inch left-of-blade mark and slide the table to the right until it stops.
 Once opened, the red measurements on the front of the table now correspond to the correct right-of-blade distances.

-Built into the fence is a material support that’s deployed via a top-mounted dial.
-This will help support your work when the table is extended wide, and the fence is over the newly-created open space.
+Sawstop built a material support right into the fence.
+It deploys via a top-mounted dial.
+This helps support your work when you extend the table wide.
+The fence sits over the newly-created open space.

 Blade and Tool Access and Storage

 Accessing the SawStop blade is easy.
 Removing the blade guard and swapping it out for the riving knife is easier still.
 The non-conductive throat plate lifts off easily, and there’s a ton of room for your hand to flip the release lever.

 For blade and tool storage, the rear of the SawStop JSS-120A60 table saw has you covered.
 A nifty spring-loaded pin system pulls and turns to let you slide on and store an additional 10-inch blade and the two blade tools.
 I’d like to see more capacity here for adding at least a second blade.